JasonBrauer/banklikex/readme.md

 ## Requirements
 Contains pip requirements files for setting up python environment to run banklikex
+- requirements-prod should be used when setting up an environment to just run the app
+- requirements-dev includes additional libraries such as those to build auto html documentation

 ## Tests
 Includes unittest test cases for various functions in the banklikex application